Checks for Turner Diesel 1V95 and 2V95 engines that have been idle for an extended period.

 To carry out an initial assessment of the condition I normally leave the cooling system off and see if the engine will fire up and run for a few seconds before shutting it down.
 There is not normally a stop lever on Turner engines and they are stopped by pushing the governor control lever at the pump rack.
 On 2V95 engines that is towards the front of the engine and on 1V95 engines it is towards the rear.
 (The spring opens the throttle so you have to push in the opposite direction)

 Turn crankshaft to ensure that it turns freely with no tight spots.
 If seized or major tight spots are encountered a major strip down will be required.
 In the case of the 2V95 if the crankshaft turns freely for almost a full turn then goes solid it is possible that carbon has flaked off the head and collected on the lowest part of the piston.
 It then gets jammed between the head and the piston.
-If the crankshaft jams just before TDC then this is the probable cause.
-To rectify, remove the head of the cylinder that is at TDC and clear the carbon deposit.
+If the

 Check that the governor mechanism and pump rack are operating freely.
 If pump rack stuck dress with fine emery cloth and soak with penetrating fluid and work back and forward until it frees off.
 The 1V95 has the governor shaft in the alloy front casing and is prone to seizing due to the reaction between the steel and aluminium.
 If necessary soak with penetrating fluid and free off.